 Such platforms offer high liquidity, as many traders are using them.
 This leads to large trading volumes across various cryptocurrency pairs.
 Examples of CEXes are Binance, Bitfinex, Kraken, CEX.IO, Coinbase, etc.

 Decentralized Exchange: The Basics

 Decentralized exchanges (DEX) are designed so that there is no third party between the participants to the trade.
 As a rule, a decentralized exchange do not match orders based on the exchange order book; instead, it directly connects the traders who place buy and sell orders.

-Decentralized exchanges provide significant benefits to their users and the absence of intermediary results in a low commission per transaction.
+Decentralized exchanges provide significant benefits to their users and the absence of intermediaries results in a low commission per transaction.